Three Days in Luxor Egypt

 KV 17 Seti I (extra cost 1000E)

-KV 62 Tutankhamen (extra cost - I did not visit this tomb)
+KV 62 Tutankhamen (extra cost - We did not visit this tomb)

 KV 57 Horemheb